 Having said that, let's break down the core activities you can do in outbound marketing within the awareness stage.

-Before moving forward, let’s first present the difference between spam and a well constructed cold email campaigns.
+Before moving forward, let's first present the difference between spam and well-constructed cold email campaigns.

 Having segmented your customer types, your goal is to now go out and find the email addresses of your potential customers.
 20-40 emails are enough to launch a campaign.
 So open a spreadsheet and start populating it.
 Look for people who are likely to be interested in your products or services.

 Once you know the name of a person or a company you'd like to pitch to, it is not hard to find an email address.
 There are a ton of tools you can use to find people’s email addresses, like snov.io, hunter.io, and anymailfinder.com, just to name a few.

 Ads are a great way to drive traffic to your website or the top of your funnel.
 The reason is simple.
 They allow you to target the groups of people who are likely to be interested in your product or services.
 There are a number of things to consider before launching an ad campaign, like cost per click, the competitiveness of your products or services compared to other companies, and the channels you think you should advertise on.

 Here are a few platforms you can use to run ads.
 The platform you choose mostly depends on what kind of business you run.

 Keep in mind that the list of awareness stage lead generating activities we mentioned is not comprehensive.
 Plus, what works and what doesn't is subject to change every day.
 That means you should always be ready to experiment to figure out the best way to move your business forward.